Germany coach Nagelsmann going into Euros 'to win the title'

 He added: "We should definitely get through the preliminary round, of course, and then one or two knockout rounds so that we can talk about a good European Championship in terms of results."

-But Nagelsmann also said that a lot of other factors could determine how the team's performance will be perceived at the tournament they open on June 14 against Scotland, with Hungary and Switzerland the other group stage opponents.
+Nagelsmann also said that other factors could also determine how the team's performance will be perceived at the tournament they open on June 14 against Scotland, with Hungary and Switzerland the other group stage opponents.

 England, who beat Germany in the last 16 at the 2021 edition, Denmark, title holders Italy, Spain and Croatia are all potential opponents in the round of 16.